ksaua/remock/README.md

 !!NOTE!!
 You should never depend on this.
-Problem is due spring's context cache mechanism.
-It caches the application context based on the classes found in the @ContextConfiguration.
-Remock extends this and also handles any mocks/spies/rejects.
-It is not, however, able to distinguish between two tests, where you in one test @Inject a bean which causes a side effect, and in the other test is dependent on that bean not being initialized.
+Problem is due to Spring's context cache mechanism.
+Spring caches the application context based on the @ContextConfiguration.
+Remock extends this to also handles any mocks/spies/rejects.
+Spring is not, however, able to distinguish between two tests, where you in one test @Inject a bean which causes a side effect, and in the other test is dependent on that bean not being initialized.
+If you are dependent on something like this, you should probably use @Reject.

 # Difference between Springockito and Remock